 Bundt cake pans come in a variety of materials, like silicone, ceramic, and steel.
 Most professional bakers agree that metal pans yield the best results overall.
 There are pros and cons to each type, though.

 While more sturdy, ceramic bundt cake pans rarely deliver as well as their metal counterparts.
-Ceramic pans have a lower maximum temperature than metal pans, and lack the slight flex most bundt cakes need to release from their pan in one piece.
-Still, some prefer the appearance and ready-to-serve aspect of ceramic.
+Ceramic pans have a lower maximum temperature than metal pans and lack the slight flex most bundt cakes need to release from their pan in one piece.

 Many bakers swear by aluminum bundt cake pans.
-Aluminum is popular in the baking world because it conducts heat well, are fairly lightweight, and it will not rust.
+Aluminum is popular in the baking world because it conducts heat well, is fairly lightweight, and will not rust.
 The lighter color of aluminum makes it attractive for bundt pans in particular, as darker pans can speed exterior browning, while the dense batter in the center remains undercooked.
-Lighter pans help thick cakes cook evenly without overbrowning or drying the exterior surface.
+Lighter pans help thick cakes cook evenly without over-browning or drying the exterior surface.

-Regardless of which metal you choose, you should pick a bundt cake pan with thick walls that supports your cake and allows it to cook evenly, all the way through.
-Additionally, nonstick coating will help your cakes release like magic, according to most experts.
+Regardless of which metal you choose, you should pick a bundt cake pan with thick walls that supports your cake and allow it to cook evenly, all the way through.
+Additionally, a nonstick coating will help your cakes release like magic, according to most experts.